abraunegg/onedrive/docker/README.md

 ### 5. Edit the config

 Onedrive should run in default configuration, but however you can change your configuration.

+First download the default config from [here](https://raw.githubusercontent.com/abraunegg/onedrive/master/config)
+Then put it into your onedrive_conf volume: `/var/lib/docker/volumes/onedrive_conf/_data`

+Or you can map your own config folder to config volume (copy stuffs from docker volume first)

-First download the default config from [here](https://raw.githubusercontent.com/abraunegg/onedrive/master/config) and put it into your onedrive_conf volumn.
-The detailed document can be found here: [additional-configuration](https://github.com/abraunegg/onedrive#additional-configuration)
+The detailed document for the config can be found here: [additional-configuration](https://github.com/abraunegg/onedrive#additional-configuration)

 ## Run or update with one script
 If you are experienced with docker and onedrive, you can use the following script: